nahidkawsar/LangChain-Tools-and-Agents-Retriever-Embeddings-VectorStores-and-LLM-Integration-/README.md

-# LangChain Tools and Agents: Retriever, Embeddings, VectorStores, and LLM Integration"
+# LangChain Tools and Agents: Retriever, Embeddings, VectorStores, and LLM Integration

-This repository provides a step-by-step guide to set up **Tools and Agents** using LangChain and related libraries manually.
+This repository provides a step-by-step guide to set up **Tools and Agents** using LangChain and related libraries manually, including creating APIs for integrating the tools and agents.

 ## Setup Instructions

 Follow these steps to set up your environment and run the project.

 ### Step 1: Download the Files

 1. Download the provided files:
    - `tools-and-agents.ipynb`
    - `requirements.txt`
    - `.env`

 2. Place all files in a single folder on your machine.
 For example:
    ```